CHC50125 | CRICOS 118904B

 Employment Pathways

-Upon successful completion of the CHC50121 Diploma of Early Childhood Education and Care, graduates are equipped to pursue various career opportunities in the early childhood education sector, including:
+Upon successful completion of the CHC50125 Diploma of Early Childhood Education and Care, graduates are equipped to pursue career opportunities in early childhood education, including:

 • Lead Educator in Early Childhood Settings